ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 - **Master**: it is the machine which manage the Kubernete operation.
 - **Node**: this are the machines involved in the operation with containers.
 - **Pod**: it's the smallest peace in the operation, and it's a group of containers that share resources like IP, IPC, etc.
-- **Replicaset** and **Replication Controller**: these features are features related to replication, but the `replicaset` has taken came to simplefy most of the concepts for the `replication controller**.
+- **Replicaset** and **Replication Controller**: these features are features related to replication, but the `replicaset` has also came to simplefy most of the concepts for the `replication controller`.
-- **Namespace**: through this feature Kubernetes manage virtual clusters, and even can create partitioin for different users to share resources.
+- **Namespace**: through this feature Kubernetes manage virtual clusters, and even can create partitioing for different users to share resources.
 - **Service**: its a logical set of pods woriking together, that exists to easy the task of load balancing configuration.
 - **Kubelet**: it is a service executed at the node level which reads the manifests from the containers and validated their states.
 - **Kubectl**: it is a tool for configuring the command line.